LoadLibraryW/BNSBoost/README.md

   * `LoadLibrary` hook applies the `CreateFile` hook to any libraries loaded later

 The injection procedure itself is mostly sourced from the [DMOJ's](https://dmoj.ca/) Windows sandbox, which is [also open source](https://github.com/DMOJ/judge).

-BNSBoost never touches the game client (`Client.exe`), only its launcher.

 ## Reporting an issue